We present here an implementation of Taylor homogenization scheme

 update the auxiliary variables associated with each

-obtained at the end of the integration of b1
+obtained at the end of the integration of b1, and the same

 Finally, the computation of macroscopic stress is given by Taylor scheme (average of local stresses) at line \(19\), and the macroscopic tangent operator is computed in the sequel.